Prospecting is all about creating conversations that will ultimately lead to sales.

 Spending too much time chasing prospects who don’t match the target profile.

-Cold outreach is never easy, so you want to make sure you are directing your efforts towards the right people.
+Cold outreach is never easy, so you want to make sure you are directing your efforts toward the right people.
 Mismatched prospects will clutter your pipeline and cause you to scatter your efforts, complicating your focus with little return.

 And what if they actually become a customer?